 This post may contain affiliate links, meaning that we will receive a commission if you click through and make a purchase.
 All opinions are those of the author.

 As you start to travel almost every week, your business trip packing list will become routine.
 You might find yourself packing for your corporate trip in less than fifteen minutes!
-When trying to determine how to pack for a business trip, I consider what items I will pack for personal travel as well.
-My business trip packing list is similar to my regular travel packing list, just the types of clothes that I bring will change.
+When trying to create my packing list for a work trip, I consider what items I will pack for personal travel as well.
+My work trip packing list is similar to my regular travel packing list, just the types of clothes that I bring will change.
 If you travel frequently enough, you might find it helpful to keep some items permanently in your suitcase, and only repack your clothing every week.

 Since I travel on a weekly basis, this Ultimate Business Trip Packing List is broken up by the following: